samtron1412/docs/soc/edu/learning.md

 ## Procrastination

+### Over come procrastination

 - Physical pain caused by the things that you don't want to do.
+- Focus on process instead of product
+    + Process: I will work on this 20 minutes, 10 minutes
+    + Product: finish 10 questions, finish the essay
 - Two approaches
     + Keep working a way through it
         * Just say: "I only do this in ten minutes!"